spacemeshos/testnet-guide/coins.md

-# About Spacemesh Coins
+# About Smeshes and Shmekels

-### TL;DR: 1 Smesh (SMH) = 10^12 Shmekels

-## Basic Units
+## Overview

-- `Smesh` (SMH) - 10^12 Shmekels.
-The name of the Spacemesh native crypto currency.

-- `Shmekel` - The basic unit of accounting in the Spacemesh platform.
-Used mostly by developers in smart contracts code and by users and for transaction fees.
+`Smesh` (SMH) is the name of the Spacemesh native cryptocurrency.
+1 Smesh equals 10^12 (1 trillion) Shmekels. `Shmekel` is the basic unit of accounting of the Spacemesh platform.
+It is used mostly by developers in smart contracts code and by users and for transaction fees.
+One trillion (10^12) Shmekels equal one Smesh.

+## Summary
+- Smesh (SMH) - the Spacemesh cryptocurrency.
+- Shmekel - the Spacemesh platform basic accounting unit.
+- 1 Smesh (SMH) = 10^12 Shmekels